teor2345/privcount/doc/TorEvents.markdown

 It includes the following fields:
 * Channel ID
 * Circuit ID
-* Address requested by client (hostname or IPv4 or IPv6)
+* Requested Host Address (hostname or IPv4 or IPv6)

 It has the following known issues:
 * There is no indication in the event whether the request was successful or